-We may enter into strategic alliances and other business relationships in the countries in which we have existing operations or in other markets to expand our retail operations.
+We may enter into strategic alliances and other business relationships in the countries in which we have existing operations or in other markets to expand our business.
 These arrangements may not generate the level of sales we anticipate when entering into the arrangement or may otherwise adversely impact our business and competitive position relative to the results we could have achieved in the absence of such alliance.
-In addition, any investment we make in connection with a strategic alliance or business relationship could materially adversely affect our financial performance.
+In addition, any investment we make in connection with a strategic alliance, business relationship or in certain of our recently divested markets, could materially adversely affect our financial performance.